-1.1.1 Concept Plan Approval
+1.1.1 Project History

-The original SSD approval for the OWE (SSD 7348) was granted on 13 September 2019 and envisaged a total GFA of some 475,269 m2 GFA (original approved GFA) across the entire Estate spanning 5 precincts.
-Since that approval, the Estate has gone through several modifications with the latest approval being granted for MOD 5.
+The original SSD approval for the OWE (SSD 7348) was granted on 13 September 2019 and envisaged a total GFA of some 475,269 m GFA (original approved GFA) across the entire Estate spanning 5 precincts.
+Since that approval, the Estate has gone through several modifications with the latest approval being granted for MOD 8 (MOD 6 will be the reference approval for the purpose of this report).